-- Grubs are often present in the garden at this time of year.
-They will appear as large, fat worms if you go digging down into the soil.
+- White grubs are often present in the garden at this time of year.
+They feed on the roots of plants.
 If you have a plant that is suddenly dying without any apparent explanation, grubs could be the culprit.
 You can treat for grubs with the insecticide Sevin.
 For non-edible ornamental plants, you may consider using a systemic such as Bayer Season Long Grub Control or Bonide Annual Tree and Shrub.

-- Summer rains will bring another crop of weeds.
+- Weeds: Summer rains will bring another crop of weeds.
 If you pick them by hand be sure and remove the roots.
 If you leave the roots on perennial weeds, it’s just like you’re pruning them and they will come back with a vengeance.
-The easy way is to spray with a systemic weed killer such as Kill-Zall by High Yield or Weed-Out with Q by Fertilome.
+The easy way is to spray with a systemic weed killer such as Killz-All by High Yield.
 Consult one of our Garden Wizards for the most appropriate weed killer for your situation.

 - Plant cool weather annuals towards the end of the month.
 Varieties include calendula, dianthus, petunias, snapdragon, and stock.